-With a new GotG Vol. 2 trailer debuting this week, we now present our list of comic books' greatest cosmic superheroes of all time!
-And keep in mind we said superheroes – you won’t find sci-fi heroes like Captain Kirk or Luke Skywalker on this list, or even the gang from Saga, no matter how great they are.
+And keep in mind we said superheroes – you won’t find sci-fi heroes like Captain Kirk or Luke Skywalker on this list, or even the gang from Saga, no matter how cosmic they may be.

 Flash Gordon2 of 12OK, so maybe we’re breaking our own rules here right off the bat, as Flash Gordon isn’t exactly a superhero, but he’s the prototype on which many characters from this list are based, so we had to include him.